Shields picks up rare road win as White Sox beat Orioles 8-6

 Yacabonis allowed a two-run shot to Garcia in the fifth and exited two batters later.

-Orioles: LHP Donnie Hart and RHP Evan Phillips were recalled from Triple-A Norfolk.
+The Orioles recalled LHP Donnie Hart and RHP Evan Phillips from Triple-A Norfolk.

 TRAINER’S ROOM